What Are the Chances of Winning a DUI Case?

 Description: Our client was in the area for a business trip and made an illegal U-turn.
 An officer pulled him over and conducted field sobriety tests.
 The client failed the field sobriety tests and blew a .122% BAC.
 The client’s career was on the line in this case.
 We pointed out inconsistencies in the officer’s testimony and problems with the breath tests through the arresting officer’s testimony as well as expert testimony.
 Our client was found not guilty and was able to keep his job.

-Outcome: Not guilty on all accounts of DUI
+Outcome: Not guilty on all counts of DUI

 Description: Our client pulled into a closed child care center at 2:00 AM and was pulled over.
 The client failed field sobriety tests and blew a .156% BAC at the station.
 After several hearings, legal memorandums and motions to suppress, the state offered a reckless driving charge.